microsoft/nni/docs/AnnotationSpec.md

 ## Overview

-For good user experience and reduce user effort, we need to design a good annotation grammar.
+For improve user experience and reduce user effort, we design a good annotation grammar.

 Below is an example: